LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - added `TwoButtonView` to app navigation
 - implemented `TwoButtonView`'s state management and navigation to and from it with with `BLoC`, using `Cubit` for state management
-- consciously proposed example `BLoC` test in a controversial fashion - using a sequence of states to test closest-to-life scenario where `MovieListBloc` traverses multiple states, with all possible transition types; such test is perhaps more difficult to maintain and create than a series of isolated tests but does their work in one go - the cost/benefit tradeoff to be discussed
+- consciously proposed example `BLoC` test in a controversial fashion - using a sequence of states ( explained in detail below)
 - introduced `CircularProgressIndicator` during async tasks, navigated to and from in `BlocListener` by global `AppNavigator`
-- introduced proper `MessageDialog` class to communicate errors and messages to the user; the class uses `ButtonBuilder` to create standardized buttons and `DialogFactory` to create task-composed dialogs
+- introduced proper `MessageDialog` class to communicate errors and messages to the user; the class uses custom `ButtonBuilder` and `DialogFactory` to create standardized buttons and case-specialised dialogs with only minimal amount of code
-- introduced custom `Exceptions` that control specialized error-dialogs to separate business logic from UI and precisely identify and show to the user predicted causes of app's failures
+- introduced custom `Exceptions` that control specialized error-dialogs to separate business logic from UI and precisely identify and show to the user app's failures'  causes
 - centralized Widget sizes in single class `AppSizes` to control app's look from one place in the code
 - introduced handling all exceptions by logging or rethrowing them to be handled in calling code